|

 Danger 1 : damage or accident due to latent capacity overload

-The first risk is capacity overload… which is one of the main reasons why some people use this technique!
+The first risk lies in capacity overload, which is ironically one of the main reasons some operators use this technique!
 Contradictory?
 Not necessarily.
+This danger actually has two distinct origins: a poorly distributed load, or imperfect synchronism during hoisting.

-If the object is not symmetrical, the load may be higher than the hoist’s rated capacity on one side.
-For a tandem operation to work properly, the weight must be in proportion to the rated capacity of each piece of equipment involved.
-To avoid this pitfall, it’s essential to have drawings of the object to provide the weight, and perhaps also the center of gravity.
+First origin: a poorly distributed load.
+If the object is not symmetrical, the load may be heavier on one side and exceed the rated capacity of the hoist on that side.
+For a tandem lift to be performed properly, the weight must be well proportioned relative to the rated capacity of each piece of equipment involved.
+To avoid this trap, it is essential to have the drawings of the part, which will provide the weight and, ideally, the centre of gravity.

-In other cases, the danger lies in imperfect synchronization between the two hoists.
-If the two hoists don’t lift the load simultaneously, all the weight can momentarily fall on one piece of equipment.
-Let’s take an example: let’s assume that a 10-ton part has to be moved, and that we have to use 2 wire rope hoists each with a 5-ton capacity.
-The lift is indeed performed by 2 hoists which, used together, are suitable for lifting this part.
-But if the two hoists are not synchronized, and one of them is subjected to an 8-ton load, even if only briefly, it will have taken a shock at 160% of its rated capacity.
-Even if this situation only lasts a second, this excessive weight can damage the equipment or even cause an accident.
+Second origin: imperfect synchronism during hoisting.
+If the two hoists do not raise the load simultaneously, the entire weight can momentarily end up on a single piece of equipment.
+Take an example: a 10-tonne part must be moved using 2 wire rope hoists of 5 tonnes each.
+Used together, these hoists are indeed rated to lift the part.
+But if synchronism is off and one of the two pieces of equipment bears a load of 8 tonnes, even briefly, it will have taken a shock at 160% of its rated capacity.
+Even if this situation lasts only a second, this excessive weight can damage the equipment, or even cause an accident.

 Danger 2 : risk of accident due to out-of-sync movement

-The second danger is out-of-sync translational movement.
-When two pieces of equipment are no longer moving horizontally at the same time, the risk of an incident is high.
-Before the operator is aware of the situation, the hoists unintentionally move towards or away from each other.
-In such circumstances, at least one of the hoists is at an angle, destabilizing the part or the lifting accessories.
-Ultimately, a sling may break or slip, resulting in an accident, such as a load fall.
+The second danger is desynchronized horizontal travel, in other words movement along the runway.
+When the two pieces of equipment no longer move simultaneously, the risk of an incident is significant.
+Before the operator realizes what is happening, the cranes unintentionally drift apart or closer together.
+In these circumstances, at least one of the hoists ends up at an angle and destabilizes the part or the lifting accessories.
+Ultimately, a sling can break or slip and cause an accident, a falling load for example.

-Another risk comes from systems that are put in place precisely to ensure safety!
-These include limit switches and anti-collision systems (e.g. lasers).
-But how?
-The function of a limit switch is to automatically put a device into first gear when it is activated, or to stop it.
-This means that when the first piece of equipment comes into contact with the limit switch, it will switch to low speed or stop, while the other piece of equipment will continue its run unchanged!
-As for the anti-collision system, its role is to prevent two overhead cranes from coming into contact.
-A laser will detect the presence of the other crane at a preset distance and will stop or slow down.
-However, if this system is activated at the start of a tandem movement, and the equipment is within the detection zone, one of the two pieces of equipment may detect the presence of the other and not move.
-Both of these situations will result in out-of-sync travel and a high accident potential.
+Another risk comes from systems put in place precisely to ensure safety: limit switches and anti-collision devices (e.g. laser).
+A limit switch is designed to automatically shift a crane into slow speed when triggered, or to stop it.
+So when the first piece of equipment makes contact with the limit switch, it slows down or stops, while the other keeps travelling without any change!
+The anti-collision system, for its part, is meant to prevent two overhead cranes from colliding: a laser detects the presence of the other crane at a preset distance, then slows or stops the crane.
+However, if this system is active at the start of a tandem move and the cranes are already within the detection zone, one of the two may detect the other and refuse to move.
+In both cases, the travel becomes desynchronized and the potential for an accident becomes high.

 How can we control the dangers of tandem lifting?